-Researchers who performed CT imaging confirmed the high prevalence of incidental findings without clinical symptoms.
-Havas et al.11 reported that a radiologic abnormality in paranasal sinuses occurred in up to 42.5% of CT scans of asymptomatic patients.
-Another study reported that patients presenting with symptomatic sinus are more likely to have positive sinus CT findings compared with asymptomatic patients.12 In our study, we did not consider the clinical history of the scanned patients, because it has been previously revealed that there is weak correlation between radiologic airway findings and clinical symptoms.
+Researchers who have performed CT imaging have confirmed the high prevalence of incidental findings without clinical symptoms.
+Havas et al.11 reported that a radiologic abnormality in paranasal sinuses occurred in up to 42.5% of CT scans of asymptomatic patients.Another study reported that patients presenting with symptomatic sinus are more likely to have positive sinus CT findings compared to asymptomatic patients.12 In our study, we did not consider the clinical history of the scanned patients, because it has been previously revealed that there is only a weak correlation between radiologic airway findings and clinical symptoms.

-Studies using CT and magnetic resonance imaging revealed that the coronal view is appropriate for evaluating the mucosal thickness in the maxillary sinus.
-The measurements were always performed perpendicular to the underlying bone.
-Two millimeters is an applicable threshold for pathological swellings.
-To Our results confirmed the great interindividual variability related to the Schneiderian membrane thickness, with values ranging from 0.19 to 5.27.
+CT and MRI studies revealed that the coronal view is appropriate for evaluating the mucosal thickness in the maxillary sinus.
+The measurements have always been performed perpendicular to the underlying bone.^{13,14} Two millimeters is an applicable threshold for pathological swellings.15 Our results confirmed the great interindividual variability related to the Schneiderian membrane thickness, with values ranging from 0.19 to 5.27.